Skip to main content

 Payroll multi-branch GL

-The Payroll module offers support for systems that are set up with multiple branches.
+MYOB Acumatica — Payroll offers support for systems that are set up with multiple branches.
 The General Ledger journals that are generated by the Payroll module when a pay run is processed take employees’ branches into account: a separate GL batch is created for each branch involved in a pay run.
 This makes it possible to set up pay groups containing employees from multiple branches and process pay runs for them.

 While the processing of pay runs supports multiple branches, multiple branch support has not yet been implemented for Payment Summaries (AU only) or TFN declarations (AU only).
 Support for these processes will be added in later releases.